igdatc/igdatc.github.io/monthly-meeting.md

 ### Sponsor Shout Out

-We’d like to extend a huge thank you to [Nerdery](http://nerdery.com/) for providing us space and pizza for these events!
+We’d like to extend a huge thank you to [Nerdery](http://nerdery.com/) for providing us space and pizza for our in-person events for many years!

 ### History